Updated: January 7, 2026Compare

 Can I keep TradingView and still use ConfluenceMeter?

 Yes—and that’s the recommended setup for many traders.
-ConfluenceMeter filters attention; TradingView handles chart execution.
+ConfluenceMeter filters attention; TradingView executes.

 Next step